lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ```

 ## Discussion
-In this study, we acquired high quality MAGs from non-metagenomic sequencing data of 6 species of the _Azolla_ genus (Fig. 1) through a process of thorough filtering (Fig. 2) thereby substantially reducing the fraction of eukaryotic DNA whilst not impacting Bacterial assembly quality (Fig 3).
+In this study, we acquired high quality MAGs from non-metagenomic sequencing data of 6 species of the _Azolla_ genus (+@fig:fig3_data-overview) through a process of thorough filtering (+@fig:fig3_filtering-and-assembly) thereby substantially reducing the fraction of eukaryotic DNA whilst not impacting Bacterial assembly quality (+@fig:fig3_filter-length-distributions).
-Each species' metagenome assemblie contained several distinct bacterial genomes and these assemblies resembled each other in terms of taxonomy (Fig 4.).
+Each species' metagenome assemblie contained several distinct bacterial genomes and these assemblies resembled each other in terms of taxonomy (+@fig:fig3_Azolla-genus-metagenome-order).
-Manual binning allowed to retrieve these MAGs `better than automated binning approaches` and provide them to the _Azolla_ and plant-microbe research community (Fig 5; Fig 6).
+Manual binning allowed to retrieve these MAGs `better than automated binning approaches` and provide them to the _Azolla_ and plant-microbe research community (+@fig:fig3_Azfil-wild-binningsignals; +@fig:fig3_Azmic-binningsignals).

 ### Metagenome assemblies can be retrieved from publicly available non-metagenomic data